zaufi/etc-files/README.md

 What is this
 ============

-Here is a repo with configuration files for my hardware spreaded accross branches.
-Use `git branch -r` to list particular configuration branches.

-To add a new branch use the following command from the `master` branch:

-    $ make add-branch name=some/branch/name
+Here is a repo w/ content of `/etc` directory.
+The `master` is empty!
+Concrete files are reside in branches dedicated for hardware I have (or had)... %)